Message from our Executive Director

-The Charles Evans Emergency Educational Fund is set up to help youth who were formerly involved in the foster care system in New York City, ages 21-25, to complete or further their studies or educational endeavors.
-The Fund assists these youth who encounter an unforeseen or unusual financial emergency that would prevent them from continuing their education without interruption.
-The Fund’s long-term goal is to use its financial resources to help a wide range of students to graduate from college.
+The Charles Evans Emergency Educational Fund is set up to help youth complete or further their pursuit of an educational degree.
+Eligible candidates must have aged out of foster care in New York City and are no older than 25 years of age.
+The Fund assists youth who encounter an unforeseen or unusual financial emergency that would prevent them from continuing their education without interruption.
+The Fund’s long-term goal is to use its financial resources to help a wide range of students graduate from college.
 The Fund is not intended to be used for routine expenses or as a consistent supplement to a student’s educational funding source.
 Requests must be urgent in nature.

 Click here to download the application.

 The Spirit Award